obonaventure/cnp3/book/transport/tcp.rst

 .. index:: TCP MSS, Maximum Segment Size, MSS

 The first parameter which is negotiated during the establishment of a TCP connection is the Maximum Segment Size (:term:`MSS`).
 The MSS is the size of the largest segment that a TCP entity is able to process.
 According to :rfc:`879`, all TCP implementations must be able to receive TCP segments containing 536 bytes of payload.
 However, most TCP implementations are able to process larger segments.
-Such TCP implementations use the TCP MSS Option in the `SYN`/`SYN+ACK` segment to indicate the largest segment that are able to process.
+Such TCP implementations use the TCP MSS Option in the `SYN`/`SYN+ACK` segment to indicate the largest segment they are able to process.
 The MSS value indicates the maximum size of the payload of the TCP segments.
 The client (resp. server) stores in its :term:`TCB` the MSS value announced by the server (resp. the client).

-Another utilisation of the TCP options during connection establishment is to enable TCP extensions.
-For example, consider :rfc:`1323` (that is discussed in :ref:`TCPReliable`). :rfc:`1323` defines TCP extensions to support timestamps and larger windows.
-If the client supports :rfc:`1323` it adds a :rfc:`1323` option to its `SYN` segment.
+Another utilisation of TCP options during connection establishment is to enable TCP extensions.
+For example, consider :rfc:`1323` (which is discussed in :ref:`TCPReliable`). :rfc:`1323` defines TCP extensions to support timestamps and larger windows.
+If the client supports :rfc:`1323`, it adds a :rfc:`1323` option to its `SYN` segment.
 If the server understands this :rfc:`1323` option and wishes to use it, it replies with an :rfc:`1323` option in the `SYN+ACK` segment and the extension defined in :rfc:`1323` is used throughout the TCP connection.
 Otherwise, if the server's `SYN+ACK` does not contain the :rfc:`1323` option, the client is not allowed to use this extension and the corresponding TCP header options throughout the TCP connection.
-TCP's option mechanism is flexible and it allows to extend TCP while maintaining compatibility with older implementations.
+TCP's option mechanism is flexible and it allows the extention of TCP while maintaining compatibility with older implementations.

 The TCP options are encoded by using a Type Length Value format where :